“Immediate for Hire”

 - Generous paid vacation

-This is a remote work-from-home position.
-Candidates must be available to travel, as needed, to Indigenous communities throughout western Canada, and possibly other regions of Canada, approximately 10-20% of the time as well as to the Creemore, Ontario office located at 178 Mill St., Unit D, for critical meetings as required.
+This role is a remote work-from-home position.
+Candidates must be available to travel to Indigenous communities to deliver training workshops and to the Creemore, Ontario office located at 10 Francis Street East for critical meetings as required.

 Responsibilities for this position include: